Emirates To Resume Limited Passenger Flights - UrduPoint

 "Emirates has received approval from UAE authorities to restart flying a limited number of passenger flights," its chairman, Sheikh Ahmed bin Saeed Al-Maktoum, said on Twitter.

-"From April 6, these flights will initially carry travellers outbound from UAE," he said, adding that details would be announced soon.
+"From April 6, these flights will initially carry travellers outbound from UAE," he said.

+A statement issued by the company later Thursday specified that flights would "resume from Dubai to London (Heathrow), Frankfurt, Paris, Brussels and Zurich, with four flights per week for London and three for the other cities".

+Cleaning and disinfection of the planes will take place after each flight and they will not carry passengers on return journeys to Dubai, the statement added.

 Dubai-owned carrier Emirates, the largest in the Middle East with 271 wide-body aircraft, grounded passenger operations last week as the UAE halted all passenger flights to fight the spread of coronavirus.